A quick local search for information

-Searching the Northampton Business Directory is easy.
+Searching the Northamptonshire Business Directory is easy.
 Simply browse the list of categories provided, and then drill down through the categories and businesses from there.
 Alternatively, users can type a query into the search function box and browse the results provided.
 The search results are listed by category and subcategory.

 General Web Searching Techniques

-Many companies employ webmasters and search engine optimisation (SEO) specialists to make sure their pages appear in the top two or three pages of results.
+Many companies employ Webmasters and search engine optimisation (SEO) specialists to make sure their pages appear in the top two or three pages of results.
 There are many tricks to improve the accuracy and usefulness of a search query while avoiding duplicate or paid results.

 The search engines themselves use proprietary algorithms to determine the page rank of a website.
 Page rank is simply how high the page is listed on search results.
-Google tweaks their algorithms several times a month and changes their result layouts in tests to improve ad revenues and improved visitor experience.
-This constant change makes it difficult for webmasters and SEO workers to keep websites up-to-date and in the proper format to perform well in the results.
+Google tweaks their algorithms several times a month and changes its result layouts in tests to improve ad revenues and improved visitor experience.
+This constant change makes it difficult for webmasters and SEO workers to keep websites up-to-date and in the proper format to perform well in the information results.

 Google uses items on the website including the page name, page title and headings in H1 through H6 format, amount of text, keywords, images, links, and frequency of updates to the page.
-The engine “spiders” or search “crawlers” that do the automated searches must incorporate these items into their search processes for every web page on the internet.
+The engine “spiders” or search “crawlers” that do the automated searches must incorporate these items into their search processes for every web page on the Internet.

-However, if a searcher knows they are seeking a site based in the UK, for instance the Northampton Business Directory, they are more likely to find the sites they want by searching www.google.co.uk for UK-specific results.
+However, if a searcher knows they are seeking a site based in the UK, for instance, the Northamptonshire Business Directory, they are more likely to find the sites they want by searching www.google.co.uk for UK-specific results.
 Most engines have free translation services allowing web users to read documents or websites from around the world.

 Another trick of experienced web searchers is the use of the so-called Invisible Web.
 The term “Invisible Web” refers to the vast amount of information that engines and web directories do not access directly, such as databases and institution-specific web directories.

-Another important aspect to successful searching is learning how to expand or narrow the results effectively.
+Another important aspect of successful searching is learning how to expand or narrow the results effectively.
 For instance, change the wording to add different keywords.
 Try alternate spellings of words and ordering terms differently.
 Find synonyms for the terms.

 Metasearch engines, such as Search.com retrieve results from many different engines at the same time.
-Search.com pulls results from the major companies, http://premier-pharmacy.com/product/valium/ including Google, Alta Vista, Yahoo and more.
-Some Metasearch engines also track other internet users Web searches, what is trending on the Internet, and what other users are bookmarking or sharing on social networking sites.
+Search.com pulls results from major companies, including Google, Alta Vista, Yahoo and more.
+Some Metasearch engines also track other internet users’ Web searches, what is trending on the Internet, and what other users are bookmarking or sharing on social networking sites.
 This can be very useful in helping searchers narrow or clarify their own searches.

 Searching specific domains, such as .edu, .gov and .org can help limit results to those from the specified domain only.
 Use the command site: .edu “searchterm” in the search box.
 This allows the user to search for the “searchterm” only on sites ending in .edu.
 Google cheat sheets list many handy search tips and tricks, as well.
-Here are some of the more common and very handy searching tips.
+Here are some of the more common and very handy search tips.

 Use quotation marks around search terms when searching for a phrase.
 This tells the engine to show only pages that use those terms in the exact order typed by the user.
 Typing the same phrase without quotation marks will return sites that contain one or more of the terms, which could be a huge number of sites.

-In url syntax lets searchers look for words within the URL of a specific site.
-This is a good way to find sites that may not have been found entering a search word or phrase.
+In URL syntax lets searchers look for words within the URL of a specific site.
+This is a good way to find sites that may not have been found by entering a search word or phrase.
 If the user wants to find only sites that contain the word “Flower” in the site name, they would type inurl:flower in the search box.

-Math symbols are another common method to expand or contract search engine results.
+Maths symbols are another common method to expand or contract search engine results.
 Placing the word AND between two search terms ensures the search returns results with both words listed.
 The MINUS sign (-) tells a search engine to exclude words commonly attached to the search word.
 Searchers can string excluded words together with a series of –searchword1 –searchword2 –searchword3.
-The plus sign (+) before a search term ensures that word will be returned in all the search results.
+The plus sign (+) before a search term ensures that the word will be returned in all the search results.
 These can be strung together in the same way as the (-) sign terms.

 Separating terms with the word OR broadens the search by allowing the search engine to return results that contain any of the listed terms.
-Narrow searches by using NOT before an unwanted word, similar to how the (-) sign is used in the math method of searching.
+Narrow searches for information by using NOT before an unwanted word, similar to how the (-) sign is used in the maths method of searching.

-Effective searches depend on the user as well as the website publishers.
+Effective information searches depend on the user as well as the website publishers.
 Pages must be prepared correctly, including accurate site maps, in order for search engine spiders to find the appropriate results.
 Many smaller companies do not have the personnel or budget for such work.

-All the search engines are clever, and know a lot more about you than you might think.
+All the search engines are clever and know a lot more about you than you might think.
 If you use Google and always search for the same type of brand or similar products, it filters the results and supplies what it knows will interest you.